We want our college students to be for Christ, for the church, for the world, for life.

 As students make decisions about what they’ll do with their lives and where they will do it, we encourage them to think cross-culturally and beyond the bounds of our city and state.
 We are delighted when students decide to be rooted in Richmond, Kentucky for their post-college life, but we also want them to consider using their occupations, skills, and gifts to serve in one of our church planting cities, as well as other parts of the world.
 Graduating seniors can apply to serve for up to two years as one of our Ends of the Earth Interns in one of our church planting cities.

-ACCESS is a weekly gathering immediately following the 10 AM service where we feed college students a free meal and answer any and all questions they may have about any topic they want.
+ACCESS is a weekly gathering immediately following the 10 AM service where we feed college students and young adults (18-25) a free meal and answer any and all questions they may have about any topic they want.

 Questions are asked anonymously through texts as we discuss the sermon, the gospel, church, life, and anything else you might want to ask!
 Pastor Jeremy and various guest hosts do their best to give genuine, biblically faithful answers to each question.
 Want to ask a question?
 Text (707) 726-6250.